Geo-rge/Geo-rge/README.md

 - 👋 Hi, I’m George Ngure
-- I’m interested in embedded systems and robobicts.
+- I’m interested in embedded systems and robotics.
 - I’m currently a photovoltaic systems engineer with Omnivoltaic
 - I’m looking to design projects on off-grid systems and embedded system design.
 - Reach me on email: nguregeorge@omnivoltaic.net or Skype: George-Omnivoltaic